Free printable PDF lesson plans, word banks, quizzes and games for EFL/ESL teachers

 FAST FOOD Brainstorming and dictionary practice

 Use a dictionary to help you complete the chart below.
 All of the words must begin with the letter of the alphabet given.
 Some letters may have many different answers, while others may not have an answer.
-Level: Intermediate to Advanced Approximate Time: 20 minutes ACTIVITY SUGGESTIONS
+Level: Intermediate to Advanced Approximate Time: 20 minutes Download the PDF file by clicking on the green button below!

 Consider breaking your class into two teams and see which team can come up with the most (correctly spelled) words within a given time limit.
 Also, consider giving this worksheet to your students for homework. |